About NEUC

 On 1 October 1989, the Kajang Hua Qiao School Property Trustee Association donated the school land to Merdeka University Sdn.
 Bhd. for the purpose of establishing a Chinese higher education centre.
 On 19 December 1993, the Kajang Merdeka University-Independent Middle School administration building was completed and was subsequently utilised as the administrative office of Dong Zong.

-On 27 August 1994, Dong Jiao Zong Education Centre (Non-Profit) Sdn.
-Bhd. formally submitted the “New Era College Application Form” to the Ministry of Education.
+On 27 August 1994, Dong Jiao Zong Higher Learning Centre Bhd formally submitted the “New Era College Application Form” to the Ministry of Education.
 On 28 May 1997, the application to establish New Era College was approved by the Ministry of Education.

 In the more than 180-year long history of Chinese education in Malaysia, the founding of New Era College was to be another new starting point for Chinese education following the closure of Nanyang University in 1980 and the unsuccessful lawsuit of 1982 in applying to establish Merdeka University.
 Today, the long-cherished dream of the Chinese community in our country to realize a comprehensive mother tongue education system starting from the primary, to the secondary, and finally the tertiary level has now begun to shine.